Your shopping cart is empty.

 So, back to Baja.

 We were out on the water, very near the last day of our most recent trip down there.
 Off in the distance, we spotted a flock of sea birds circling and diving into the water.
-This is an indication that there’s a bait ball (a large school of sardines) and, often, dolphins.
+This is an indication that there's a bait ball (a large school of sardines) and, often, dolphins.
 So, our captain headed directly for it.
 As we were approaching, it looked like the water on the opposite side of the bait ball was becoming churned up.
-When we got closer, we could tell it was a large pod of dolphins approaching.
+When we got close we cold tell it was a large pod of dolphins approaching.

 We were in the middle of a pod of dolphins that was four or five THOUSAND strong.
 I was photographing like crazy; shooting so fast that every few minutes, my camera would stop while the memory card buffered the files.
-During one of these intervals, I lowered the camera.
+During one of these intervals, I lowered my camera.
 Although I had been looking at the dolphins through my viewfinder the entire time, it was when I lowered my camera that I saw what was surrounding me for the first time.

 It was something far more powerful and far deeper than that.

 It would take a Shakespearean mastery of language to be able to really describe it.
-So, Beyond Description is the only title I could come up with.
+So, Beyond Description, is the only title I could come up with.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.